akshajsahu12345-coder/AI-Resume-Coverletter-Builder-/README.md

 1. .\venv\Scripts\activate
 2. set -ExecutionPolicy -ExcecutionPolicy RemoteSigned -scopeprocess
 3. .\venv\Scripts\activate
-4. stremlit run front.py
+4. streamlit run front.py

-This will open the steramlit and then the code will run with opening a prompt of resume and also a button is added to enhance the performance.
+This will open the streamlit and then the code will run with opening a prompt of resume and also a button is added to enhance the performance.